joshsagredo/syn-flood/README.md

 ## Configuration
 syn-flood can be customized with several command line arguments:
 ```
---dstIpStr                  Provide public ip of the destination
+--host                          Provide public ip or DNS of the target
---dstPort                   Provide reachable port of the destination
+--port                          Provide reachable port of the target
---payloadLength             Provide payload length in bytes for each SYN packet
+--payloadLength                 Provide payload length in bytes for each packet
+--floodType                     Provide the attack type.
+Proper values are: syn, ack, synack
 ```

 ## Download